 Insurance is one of the biggest factors.
 Some health insurance plans cover some or all of infertility treatment costs and some don't.
 Some cover the cost of procedures but not the cost of medications—or vice versa—and others don't cover either.

-Currently, only 13 states have laws that require insurance to cover (at least some) IVF costs.
-If your employer is located in one of those states, you’re more likely to have coverage than if IVF assistance isn’t mandated.
-Check out our Understand Fertility Insurance tool to see how your state is handling fertility treatment insurance.
+Currently, only some states have laws that require insurance to cover (at least some) IVF costs.
+If your employer is located in one of those states, you're more likely to have coverage than if IVF assistance isn't mandated.
+Check out this article to see how your state is handling fertility treatment insurance.

 Your area's cost of living can also influence costs greatly.
 In some parts of the country, fertility procedures may cost twice as much as they do in others, says David Bross, co-founder and Vice-President of Parental Hope, Inc., a non-profit that provides financial support to couples battling infertility.
 And different fertility clinics may offer different rates.

-Plus there’s your own unique infertility situation to take into account.
-For example, couples who are dealing with male factor infertility and use donor sperm will have additional costs related to that.
+Plus there's your own unique infertility situation to take into account.
+For example, couples who will need to use an egg donor will have additional costs related to that.
+Fortunately, our Family by Co platform makes that process more positive, transparent, and affordable than other options out there.
+You can read more about our pricing and commitment to you here.

 So, what's included in IVF costs?